tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “But what about the camp, and what happened to Rebecca?
 You can’t just end it there, Jennifer,” the pretty girl scolded.

-My eyes darted over to her and my voice hoarsely cracked, “Yeah!”
+My eyes darted to her and my voice cracked hoarsely, “Yeah!”

 The pretty girl looked back at me and smiled.
 I was horrified.